http://www.mistenergysystems.com

 liquid state at the introduced pressure.
 For example, the

-a pump 22 for pressuring oil within a conduit 24.
-The atomizer
+having a pump 22 for pressuring oil within a conduit 24.

-14 is configured to provide the desired volume pulses of water

-at the desired pressure, to yield the desired velocity.
 The

+atomizer 14 is configured to provide the desired volume

+pulses of water at the desired pressure, to yield the

-with each orifice having a diameter of 0.007 inches.
-By
+having a diameter of 0.007 inches.
+By injecting the desired

-may be generated with low energy input.
-In this regard, higher
+with low energy input.
+In this regard, higher injection

-injection velocities result in higher temperatures within the
+velocities result in higher temperatures within the impact

 [0017] The impact chamber 16 is located to receive water